 - Place the steaks on the grill directly over the flames.
 Cook them for about 3-4 minutes per side, or until both sides have a good sear and they release easily from the grates.

 - Remove the steaks from the grill and place them on a large sheet pan.
 Put them in the oven and cook them for about 30 minutes (this will vary depending on the size and thickness of the steaks), or until they reach an internal temperature of 130° F (keep in mind that they'll continue cooking after removing them from the heat so the temperature will still raise somewhat).
-It's highly recommended to use an oven-safe thermometer inserted into the thickest part of the steak prior to going into the oven.

 - Remove the steaks from the oven, place them on a cutting board, tent them gently with foil, and allow them to rest for 10-15 minutes.